osmandapp/web/main/docs/user/plugins/ski-maps.md

 For any reference, use the [Ski map legend](../../user/map-legend/ski-map.md).
 It helps to be certain of the types of piste displayed on the map, as well as the types of aerial ways and other characteristics that can be read from the map.

-&nbsp;&nbsp;&nbsp;&nbsp;

 ### Map data details

-OsmAnd Ski Map is built as one of the rendering styles that determine what objects to show on the map and the objects' appearance.
-All rendering styles are described within an XML file.
-For the rules that govern the internal structure of the XML file, refer to the [Rendering documentation](../../technical/osmand-file-formats/osmand-rendering-style.md).
+OsmAnd Ski Map is built as one of the rendering styles, which determines which objects to show on the map and the appearance of objects.
+All rendering styles are described in the XML file.
+For the rules that define the internal structure of the XML file, see the [Rendering documentation](../../technical/osmand-file-formats/osmand-rendering-style.md).

 For the details on what data OsmAnd Ski Map shows, refer to the [Rendering.xml](https://github.com/osmandapp/OsmAnd-resources/blob/master/rendering_styles/skimap.render.xml) file.